Paul Griffiths (cricketer, born 1975)

-Paul Griffiths (born 14 September 1975 in Wolverhampton) is an English former cricketer active from 2000 to 2001 who played for Leicestershire.
+Paul Griffiths (born 14 September 1975 in Wolverhampton) is an English former cricketer who was active from 2000 to 2001 and played for Leicestershire.
 He appeared in two first-class matches as a righthanded batsman who bowled right arm medium fast.
 He scored five runs with a highest score of 4* and took three wickets with a best performance of two for 51.